florestefano1975/comfyui-portrait-master/README.md

 - **age**: the age of the subject portrayed
 - **nationality_1**: sets first ethnicity
 - **nationality_2**: sets second ethnicity
 - **nationality_mix**: controls the mix between nationality_1 and nationality_2, according to the syntax [nationality_1: nationality_2: nationality_mix].
-This syntax is not natively recognized by ComfyUI; we therefore recommend the use of [comfyui-prompt-control](https://github.com/asagi4/comfyui-prompt-control). _This feature is still being tested_
+This syntax is not natively recognized by ComfyUI; we therefore recommend the use of [comfyui-prompt-control](https://github.com/asagi4/comfyui-prompt-control). _This feature is still being tested_.
 - **body_type**: set the type of the body
 - **body_type_weight**: coefficient (weight) of the body type
 - **model_pose**: select the pose from the list